jacobobryant/platypub/README.md

 Finally, run `./task dev` to start the application.
 Once you've signed in, you can create a site, a newsletter, and some posts as described in the [default theme setup](https://github.com/jacobobryant/platypub/tree/master/themes/default#setup).

-(If you get an error about `parse-uuid` not being defined, it means you need to upgrade to Clojure 1.11.1.
-However I _think_ this shouldn't be a problem because I added `org.clojure/clojure {:mvn/version "1.11.1"}` to `deps.edn`.)

 Some tasks must be done from within Netlify/Mailgun instead of Platypub. e.g. you'll need to go to Mailgun to see your current subscriber list, and you'll